Expertise Beyond Information

 KID-FRIENDLY MENU CHOICES

-In 2011, Kids LiveWell was added to the website. developed in collaboration with the National Restaurant Association, this platform identifies healthier kid-friendly menu choices.
-Healthy Dining received another project from the CDC to pilot test in the San Diego area a “School Rewards Program.”
+In 2014, Healthy Dining received a research grant from the CDC to pilot test a “School Rewards Program” in the San Diego area.
 Through this program, families whose children attend five elementary schools were incentivized to patronize six nearby Healthy Dining restaurants.
 In return, the restaurants offered a discount to the families, and the schools received a percentage of the revenue generated by the restaurants via the families.
 The money was earmarked to purchase supplies to support school wellness efforts (e.g., playground equipment, a school garden, etc.).

 A Phase II project received in 2014 provided funding to expand the School Rewards Program.
 A new, flashier name was created – Schoolicious! – a second school district was added, and new components of the program were developed, such as incorporating beacon technology at restaurant locations to signal parents that Healthy Dining menu choices are available at this location.